-- Huge codebase (Over 1 million lines of code) - o Most users only use a small (but different!) part of it. - Huge admin panels with over 1500 settings/preferences/options - Big concern for backward-compatibility, which can slow progress - Inconsistency in codebase - Learning curve - Dispersed focus - Code rot
+- Huge codebase (Over 1 million lines of code) - Most users only use a small (but different!) part of it. - Huge admin panels with over 1500 settings/preferences/options... - Big concern for backward-compatibility, which can slow progress. - Inconsistency in codebase. - Learning curve - Dispersed focus - wp:Code rot more difficult, but not impossible to make a similar resource with the small core/thousands of extensions model.

-Some things are good in Tiki and can be attributed to the model, but that doesn't mean other projects don't or can't have them.
+Some things are good in Tiki and can be attributed to the model, but that doesn't mean other projects don't or can't have.

-For example, Tiki has one full documentation set for the whole application (over 1000 pages).
-It would be more difficult, but not impossible, to make a similar resource with the small core/thousands of extensions model.
+For example, Tiki, has one full documentation for the whole application (over 1000 pages).
+It would be